DATA PROTECTION POLICY AND PRIVACY NOTICE

 Our legitimate interests in collecting and retaining your personal data is described below:

-To deliver our ancillary services we need to use your personal data for payroll and invoicing
+To deliver our ancillary services we need to record the personal data of prospective candidates and client contacts.

 Other Uses we will make of your data: